 - There is a compartment for a water bladder so you don’t have to carry additional water bottles.
 Large enough to fit 3.0 litres.

 - The storage area in the back is perfect for storing extra layers, food and diapers/wipes.

 - For airline travel, it can be checked with your luggage.
 The storage compartments on the Deuter are also good for some extra storage perhaps leading to you bringing one less suitcase or day bag.
 For example, we fill the back compartment with diapers or jackets).

 - We’ve been allowed to take them places where strollers are not allowed.
 St. Peter’s Basillica in Rome is a great example of this.
 Had we brought a stroller, we would have needed to get into a separate line-up at coat check to park our stroller, but with the Deuter, we were allowed in without issue.
 We were also able to carry the kids up the 550 steps to the top of the Dome.

-*Since we don’t travel with a stroller, we count this as our “baby item”.
+*Since we don’t travel with a stroller, we count this as our “baby item” on flights.
 Since our daughter has her own seat, we count it as her piece of luggage.
 Also, if possible, we ask them to put them in a large plastic bag and make sure the all the straps are fastened and the hood is zipped in.

 - It can take some time to adjust the straps for a comfortable fit.
 Not something you want to do on the go, which makes it difficult for switching between parents who may be significantly different in size.

 - It’s large, which is a drawback in tight spaces or crowded buses.